CityNet: A Comprehensive Multi-Modal Urban Dataset for Advanced Research in Urban Computing: Machine learning applications

-\paragraph{Methods} We study the following transfer learning methods: \begin{itemize}[leftmargin=15pt] \item \textbf{Fine-tuning}: We train a model on the source city and then tune it on limited target data. \item \textbf{RegionTrans} \cite{wang2019cross}: RegionTrans computes a matching between source $\mathcal{R}_{c_s}$ and target regions $\mathcal{R}_{c_t}$ based on time-series (S-match) or auxiliary data (A-match) \footnote{In this paper, context data serve as auxiliary data.} correlation.
-The matching is used as a regularizer, such that similar regions share similar features.
-In our experiments, we use POI vectors to compute the matching, which belongs to A-match. \end{itemize} \paragraph{Results} We show results of inter-city transfer learning in Table \ref{tab:transfer}.
-We show results trained using full and 3-day target data, which correspond to the \textbf{lower} and \textbf{upper} bound of \textbf{errors}, respectively.
-We also show results of fine-tuning and RegionTrans.
-We make the following observations: \begin{itemize}[leftmargin=15pt] \item \textbf{Degradation under Data Scarcity.} When only 3-day training data are available, LR, as a non-deep learning model achieves similar performances as using full data, while LSTM suffers from 50\% more error (see Chengdu).
-It indicates that compared to non-deep learning, deep learning models show greater sensitivity to the amount of training data. \item \textbf{Inter-city Correlations.} Compared to using target data only (upper bound), transfer learning achieves error reductions in all source-target pairs, the largest of which is about 15\% (see Shenzhen and Chongqing).
-The results indicate that there exist sufficient cross-city correlations in CityNet, such that knowledge learned for one city can be beneficial to another. \item \textbf{Impact of Context Data. } Using POI data for region matching, RegionTrans achieves lower error than fine-tuning in most cases, which verifies the connection between context and service data, and underscores the importance of multi-modal data in CityNet. \item \textbf{Domain Selection. } We consistently achieve the best results when Beijing is used as the source city, regardless of algorithms and the target city.
-One probable reason is that Beijing contains the most regions, and hence the most complex regional service patterns. \end{itemize}
+\paragraph{Methods} We examine the following transfer learning methods: \begin{itemize} \item \textbf{Fine-tuning}: Our approach involves training a model on the source city and subsequently fine-tuning it using a limited amount of target data. \item \textbf{RegionTrans}: The RegionTrans algorithm \cite{wang2019cross} utilizes time-series (S-match) or auxiliary data\footnote{In this paper, context data serve as auxiliary data.} (A-match) correlation to compute a matching between the source region $\mathcal{R}_{c_s}$ and target regions $\mathcal{R}_{c_t}$.
+This matching is then employed as a regularizer, ensuring that similar regions share similar features.
+In our experimental setup, we leverage POI vectors to compute the matching, which is part of the A-match approach. \end{itemize} \paragraph{Results} Table \ref{tab:transfer} presents the results of our inter-city transfer learning experiments.
+Specifically, we report the results obtained by training our models using both full and 3-day target data, which correspond to the lower and upper bounds of errors, respectively.
+Furthermore, we also include the results of fine-tuning and RegionTrans methods.
+Based on the results, we obtain the following observations: \begin{itemize} \item \textbf{Degradation under data scarcity.} Our findings reveal that when only 3-day training data are available, non-deep learning models such as LR achieve similar performances as compared to using full data, whereas LSTM models suffer from an increased error rate of 50\%, as observed in the case of Chengdu.
+This suggests that deep learning models exhibit greater sensitivity to the amount of training data as compared to non-deep learning models. \item \textbf{Inter-city correlations.} Our results demonstrate that transfer learning leads to error reductions in all source-target pairs, as compared to using target data only.
+Notably, the largest reduction of approximately 15\% is observed in the case of Shenzhen and Chongqing.
+These findings suggest that there exist sufficient correlations between cities in CityNet, such that knowledge learned for one city can be effectively transferred and positively impact the performance in another city. \item \textbf{Impact of Context Data.} By leveraging POI data for region matching, our proposed RegionTrans method achieves lower error rates than fine-tuning in most cases.
+This finding, coupled with the results presented in Section \ref{sec:poi_taxi}, underscores the importance of multi-modal data in CityNet and verifies the connection between context and service data. \item \textbf{Domain Selection.} Our experimental results consistently demonstrate that using Beijing as the source city yields the best performance, irrespective of the target city and the choice of algorithms.
+One possible explanation for this observation is that Beijing comprises the highest number of regions, and therefore exhibits a more complex regional service pattern as compared to other cities. \end{itemize}